Henderson-da-rocha-porfirio/microservice-configserver/README.md

-# CONFIG SERVER: LENDO CONFIGS NUMA PASTA DO SISTEMA LOCAL
+# CONFIG SERVER: LENDO CONFIGS DO GITHUB
 ### Segurança dos dados
 > a.
 Apontar para o repositório externo do Github